typedb/typedb-docs/11-query/06-aggregate-query.md

 ## Summary
 We use an aggregate query to calculate a certain variable as defined in the preceded `match` clause that describes a set of data in the knowledge graph.

-Next, we learn how to [compute values over a large set of data](../11-query/07-compute-query.md) in a knowledge graph.